-Coping with an meltdown in public is one of the more difficult parenting challenges.
+Responding to a big emotional release, in public, can be one of the more difficult parenting challenges.
 You and your child are filled with all the same emotions that a typical outburst would bring, but now add to it embarrassment, irritability, over stimulation for both parent and child, often panic to stay on schedule, concerns about safety and germ exposure (child lying on the floor of the bathroom, refusing to get up).
 Public meltdowns can give parents so much anxiety that we sometimes avoid bringing our children with us when we run errands.
 This is an effective strategy, however, everyone has to bring their child out into public at some point.
 There are also many benefits to children experiencing the people and places in their community.

 Unfortunately most public places are not “kid-friendly.”
 Which should really be called “child accessible” because I firmly believe that having public places that are safe for children to explore and be a part of, without being stuck in a cart, stroller, carrier or safety harness, is true accessibility for all.
 Until that time, parents need to make these places safe.
 Sometimes all these restraints and inability to explore freely in public can cause pent-up energy and excitement to boil over.
 Somewhere like the grocery store is extremely stimulating with bright lights, music, tons of people, shelves and shelves of interesting things, very little of which children can touch.
 All of this can be a recipe for an meltdown.
 Here is a strategy for how to support your child: